ibmjstart/cf-download/README.md

 1. The **--overwrite** flag is needed if the download directory, "APP_NAME-download", is already taken.
 Using the flag, that directory will be overwritten.
 2. The **--verbose** flag is used to see more detailed output as the downloads are happening.
 3. The **--omit [omitted_path]** flag is useful when certain files or directories are not wanted.
 You can exclude a file by typing **--omit path/to/file**.
 Multiple things can be omitted by delimiting the paths with semicolons and putting quotes around the entire parameter like so: **--omit "path/to/file; another/path/to/file"**
-4. The **--routines [max_routines]** flag sets the number of subroutines the program will use to concurrently fetch the files.
-By default, this number is 200.
 5. The **-i [instance]** flag will download from the given app instance.
 By default, the instance number is 0.

 ***